GCOM7140/dsg-store-location-analysis/README.md

 head(city_urls)
 ```

 Now let's create a second function called `get_urls2()`.
 We'll use this function to scrape store URLs from the city URLs in `city_urls`.
-An example store URL is <http://stores.dickssportinggoods.com/al/alabaster/1078/>.

 ``` r
 get_urls2 <- function(x){